Lindera melissifolia: Ecology

 Pondberry has probably always been a rare species, and knowledge of its ecology is limited.
 In Mississippi, pondberry occurs in bottomland hardwood forests.
-In northeastern Arkansas and southeastern Missouri pondberry is found on the bottoms and edges of shallow seasonal ponds in old dune fields, but in southeastern Arkansas it occurs in low habitat along a river.
+In northeastern Arkansas and southeastern Missouri pondberry is found on the bottoms and edges of shallow seasonal ponds in old dune fields, but in southeastern Arkansas it occurs in low habitats along a river.
 In South Carolina the species occurs in areas with karst topography, around the edges of sinkholes, and in Georgia it occurs along the borders of sphagnum bogs.
 Sunlight at the different sites ranges from deep shade to almost full sun.
 Most pondberry colonies occur in light shade beneath a forest canopy, but a few grow in almost full sunlight.
 Pondberry appears to be able to occupy widely different habitats as long as its requirements for water are met.
 In open conditions, competition from other plant species may be a problem.

 Many of the remaining populations consist only of male plants and are apparently the sprouts of a single individual.
 Habitat fragmentation severely affects dioecious species like pondberry because populations with plants of a single sex can only vegetatively reproduce.
 With significant habitat loss, plants become ever more isolated, lessening the likelihood that pollinators will travel from male to female plants.